simplysameer333/BlockChainPOCApplication/README.md

 # BlockChainPOCApplication
 This is demo application of Blockchain that uses Corda Plateform.
 This is V2 that includes multiple counterparties with attachment functionlity.
 For single counter party flow check branch named - SingleCounterParty.

+This version still allow only one counter party selection from UI but can be easily changed by adding 'multiple' attribute in HTML file.

 #Prerequisites
 1. Java 1.8.x for later must be installed on system.
 2. JAVA_HOME environment must be set with Java 1.8.x (or any later version installed on system).